shubham3121/laymon/README.rst

-A package for visualizing the feature maps of a neural network
+A package for monitoring and visualizing the layers of a neural network.
+The motivation behind the project was to provide a tool that can help developers provide a better insight into the different layers of a neural network during the training process.
+Currently, the package provides the functionality to observe and envision the feature maps of a neural network.
+For more information refer to the documentation.

 Requirements
 ------------